chrishoermann/zod-prisma-types/packages/generator/Readme.md

   .partial();
 ```

-When using this option in combination with `createRelationValuesTypes` the following model schemas are also generated:
+When using this option in combination with `createRelationValuesTypes` the following model schemas are also generated.
+Due do the type annotation, that is needed to have recursive types, this model has some limitations since `z.ZodType<myType>` does not allow some object methods like `.merge()`, `.omit()`, etc.

 ```ts
 export type UserPartialRelations = {